lrisguan/trpc-exp/README.md

 This is a app for transfering files based on [tRPC-cpp](https://github.com/trpc-group/trpc-cpp)

-> [!Introduction]
+## 📌
-> This is a FileTransfer service implemention based on tRPC-cpp.
+This is a FileTransfer service implemention based on tRPC-cpp.

 ## Quick start
 - Compile **tRPC-cpp**: